-One last important note on Ipason PCs is that theyh ship from China when you buy directly from them (as is the case.
+One last important note on Ipason PCs is that they ship from China when you buy directly from them.
 Consequently, shipping can take upwards of 30 days (although this is atypical).
-If you want your PC up and running as soon as possible (and honestly, who doesn’t?) it may be in your best interest to avoid buying directly from Ipason; sometimes their PCs are available from resellers based in America with more timely arrival times
+If you want your PC up and running as soon as possible it may be in your best interest to avoid buying directly from Ipason.
+Sometimes their PCs are available from resellers based in America with more timely arrival times.

 Ipason Gaming PCs: Final Thoughts

 While Ipason certainly isn’t name-brand, the fact that they’ve been around for 10 years and are still putting out new products, as well as the largely positive reviews of their PCs, speaks to their legitimacy.
 Moreover, they’ve put together some truly well-rounded builds (like the i3-12100/1650 Super build mentioned earlier) which represent viable options, even among products of better-established brands.